|The Sacramento River, California's largest river, is your ticket to beating the summer

 The Redding To Red Bluff Boating Trail provides diverse experiences to satisfy every mood.
 This 54-mile stretch winds its way through a variety of landscapes, each one individual.

 The Sacramento between Redding and Red Bluff is one of the most pristine stretches of the river.
-The California Department of Boating and Waterways, the U.S. Bureau of Land Management and the Shasta Cascade Wonderland Association have published this boating trail guide to assist you in planning a safe and enjoyable visit through this unique river area.
+The California Division of Boating and Waterways, the U.S. Bureau of Land Management and the Shasta Cascade Wonderland Association have published this boating trail guide to assist you in planning a safe and enjoyable visit through this unique river area.

 If you're yearning for the great outdoors, come and enjoy the picturesque setting of the Sacramento River.
 Natural splendor and a variety of recreational opportunities dominate this stretch of the river.

 Broad expanses of cottonwoods, willows, alders, shrubs and grasses will entice you to relax and enjoy the serenity, or try fishing, swimming, or hiking some of the many beautiful trails.

 With or without a boat, you can enjoy some of the best trout fishing on the river.
 The area is rich in wildlife including osprey, mallard, Canadian geese, otters, muskrat, beaver, raccoon, coyote, deer and skunk.

 There are several public access points as well as parks that have services to offer the recreation enthusiast.
 Some of the fun opportunities include: